Omabekee/hackbio-cancer-internship/Stage-3/report/DGE-ML-for-biomarker-discovery.md

 ## 1. Introduction to Lymphoid Leukemias

 Lymphoid leukemias (LL) are blood cancers resulting from the abnormal growth of lymphoid cells- B, T, or NK cells.
-They are categorised into acute lymphoblastic leukaemia (ALL), common in children, and chronic lymphocytic leukaemia (CLL), more common in adults, especially the elderly (Chennamadhavuni, 2023).
+They are categorised into acute lymphoblastic leukaemia (ALL), common in children, and chronic lymphocytic leukaemia (CLL), more common in adults, especially the elderly (Chennamadhavuni _et al_., 2023).

 <figure>
   <img src="figures/fig1.png" alt="Figure 1: AI-generated image showing the transition from primary to recurrent lymphoid leukemia, the progression of healthy cells to cancerous ones and their recurrence after treatment" width="600">